 We provide the equipment, resources and support so that you can hatch chicks in your classroom.
 It’s an engaging project for learners of all ages and abilities.
-The farm is particularly keen to work with teachers at KS1 and KS2.

 This project is only available to Tower Hamlets schools, or schools that are a short distance away from the farm.

 We are offering incubators on the following dates:

 Thursday 5 March to Thursday 2 April (fully booked)

 Thursday 23 April to Thursday 21 May (fully booked)

 Thursday 4 June to Thursday 2 July (4 incubators available)